 General partnerships are under the control of all of the partners, unless there is a written partnership agreement that provides for the governance mechanisms of the partnership.

 LLCs are not required to have an annual meeting of the members.
-However, if the LLC has not had a meeting in 15 months then members holding more than 20% of the voting power of all members may call a regular meeting of the members, unless the LLC’s certificate of formation or operating agreement provides otherwise.
+However, if the LLC has not had a meeting in 15 months, then members holding more than 20% of the voting power of all members may call a regular meeting of the members, unless the LLC’s certificate of formation or operating agreement provide otherwise.

 6. Commercial Leases